ffalconesmera/payments-platform/README.md

 1. Install PostgreSQL [here](https://www.postgresql.org/download/), depending on your OS.
 2. Access PostgreSQL through the terminal using the default user: `psql postgres`.
-3. Create the database for the platform and access it:
+3. Create the databases for the platform and access it:

 ```sql
 CREATE DATABASE payments_transactions;